Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Multiplayer Federated Learning: Definition and Related Work

 \subsection{Comparison with closely related FL frameworks}

-Having presented the MpFL setting, let us now provide a concise survey of related setups: classical FL, federated minimax optimization and personalized FL.
-We compare each of them with our proposed MpFL.
-An additional list of related work is provided in \Cref{section:additional_related_work}.
+Having presented the MpFL setting, let us now provide a concise survey of the most closely related setups: classical FL, federated minimax optimization and personalized FL.
+We compare each of them with MpFL, and explain in detail in \cref{section:distinction-from-prior-FL} \emph{why existing FL algorithms are not applicable to MpFL.} An additional list of related work, explaining the literatures on game theory, distributed Nash equilibrium search, learning in games and the usage of game theory for modeling clients' social behavior in FL, and how MpFL is distinguished from them, is provided in \cref{section:additional_related_work}.

-\paragraph{Federated learning (FL).} In its basic formulation, classical federated learning can be expressed as the minimization of the objective function~\citep{kairouz2021advances},

-Here, $x \in \reals^d$ represents the parameter for the global model, $f_i$ denotes the local objective function at client $i$, and $\cD_i$ denotes the data distribution of client $i$.
-The local loss functions $F_i(x, \xi^i)$ are often the same across all clients, but the local data distribution $\cD_i$ will often vary, capturing data heterogeneity.
-The foundational communication-efficient algorithm for this setup is FedAvg (Local SGD), proposed and massively popularized by \citet{McMahanMooreRamageHampsonArcas2017_communicationefficient}.
-Despite its simplicity, Local SGD has shown empirical success in terms of convergence speed and communication frequency, and many works have provided theoretical explanation for this performance \citep{Stich2019_local, DieuleveutPatel2019_communication, StichKarimireddy2020_errorfeedback, KhaledMishchenkoRichtarik2020_tighter}.
+\paragraph{Federated learning (FL).} The basic formulation for classical FL is \citep{kairouz2021advances}: $\underset{x\in \reals^d}{\textrm{minimize}} \,\, f(x) = \frac{1}{n} \sum_{i=1}^n f_i(x)$.
+Here, $x \in \reals^d$ represents the global model parameter, $f_i(x)= \mathbb{E}_{\xi^i \sim \cD_i} [F_i(x, \xi^i)]$ denotes the local objective function at client $i$, and $\cD_i$ denotes the data distribution of client $i$.
+The local loss functions $F_i(x, \xi^i)$ are often of the same form across all clients, but the data distribution $\cD_i$ generally varies, capturing data heterogeneity.
+The foundational communication-efficient algorithm for this setup is FedAvg (Local SGD), proposed and popularized by \cite{McMahanMooreRamageHampsonArcas2017_communicationefficient}.
+Despite its simplicity, Local SGD has shown empirical success in terms of convergence speed and communication cost.
+Many works provided theoretical explanation for this performance \citep{Stich2019_local, DieuleveutPatel2019_communication, StichKarimireddy2020_errorfeedback, KhaledMishchenkoRichtarik2020_tighter}.

-In these works, clients work in a fully cooperative manner to find $x_\star = \argmin_{x\in \reals^d} f(x)$, unlike our proposed MpFL where the clients who now serve as players of the game seek an equilibrium among possibly competing (non-cooperative) objectives.
+Note that in these works on classical FL, clients work in a fully cooperative manner to find $x_\star = \argmin_{x\in \reals^d} f(x)$, unlike in our proposed MpFL, where the clients serve as players of the game and seek an equilibrium among possibly competing (non-cooperative) objectives.

-\paragraph{Federated minimax optimization.} Federated minimax optimization is a more recent concept proposed as a federated extension of minimax optimization problems appearing in many machine learning applications.
-In that scenario, the main problem can be expressed as: